Go/No-Go

 2. 60 (or below) - NO GO, do not spend any more time or resources on this job.

-3. 60 to 80 - Leadership approval required, this job isn't amazing, but might be worth
+3. 60 to 80 - Leadership approval required, this job is not amazing, but might be worth

 pursuing.
 Make a case for it to leadership!